astronomer/docs/learn/airflow-kafka.md

 ## Conclusion

-The Airflow Kafka provider offers 3 easy to use operators to interact with topics and messages in Kafka.
-You now know how to use these operators to connect Kafka and Airflow.
+Congratulations!
+You now know how to use the Apache Kafka Airflow provider to directly interact with a Kafka topic from within Apache Airflow.